skyzh/mini-lsm/mini-lsm-book/src/week1-02-merge-iterator.md

 src/iterators/lsm_storage.rs
 ```

 We are finally there -- with all iterators you have implemented, you can finally implement the `scan` interface of the LSM engine.
+You can simply construct an LSM iterator with the memtable iterators (remember to put the latest memtable at the front of the merge iterator), and your storage engine will be able to handle the scan request.

 ## Test Your Understanding